amnesiiac/amnesiiac.github.io/_posts/2023-12-20-linux-special-ip-address.md

 135.251.206.229 asblx29
 ```

-2) /etc/host.conf is the central file that controls the resolver setup.
+b) /etc/host.conf is the central file that controls the resolver setup.
 it tells the resolver which services to use, and in what order.
 more options please ref: https://tldp.org/LDP/nag/node82.html.

 ```text
 $ cat /etc/host.conf
 multi on
 ```

-3) /etc/hostname is for domain definition for host machine:
+c) /etc/hostname is for domain definition for host machine:

 ```text
 $ cat /etc/hostname
 spine.novalocal